Quantum Stabilization and Flat Hydrogen-based Bands of Nitrogen-doped Lutetium Hydride: Results

+The collective coordinate analysis shows the PES is clearly not quadratic at low displacements, but is at large displacements, indicating a localized double well of the form $V(x) \sim a x^2 + b e^{-cx^2}$.
+As was done for SrTiO$_3$ \cite{shin2021quantum, esswein2022ferroelectric}, we solve the Schrodinger equation using the PES in Fig. \ref{fig:Lu8H23N_phonon_combined}(c) and find the ground state density of the hydrogen for this PES is peaked at the center (Fig. \ref{fig:phonModel}).
+In comparison, a deeper double well or much heavier atom would have near-degenerate ground and excited states with peaks centered in each well, and the ground state would be susceptible to spontaneous symmetry breaking (see Fig. S3), indicating a structural distortion.

-When analyzing the PDOS of the DFT+U (U$_d$=8.2 eV) energy minimum at $\alpha=4$ [Fig. \ref{fig:phonPDOS}], we find 24d and 32f hydrogen contributions at E$_F$ have dropped significantly as their energies move 5-10 meV under E$_F$, and the 4b hydrogen now contribute a small amount to the DOS(E$_F$) (more per atom than the 24d and 32f hydrogen).
+Analyzing the projected density of states (PDOS) of the PES energy minimum for the case of DFT+U (Fig. \ref{fig:phonPDOS}), we find 24d and 32f hydrogen contributions at $E_\text{F}$ drop to 5-10 meV below $E_\text{F}$, and the 4b hydrogens now contribute a small amount to the DOS($E_\text{F}$) (more per atom than the 24d and 32f hydrogens).
 A similar change occurs for the U=5.5 eV PDOS.
-Hence, the properties of the phonon instabilities are not particularly sensitive to the exact U-value used.

-We note shifting the 24e-Lu from their reference relaxed x=0.2419 Wyckoff positions (bonding with N) to their higher-symmetry x=0.25 positions leads to a remarkable increase in the hydrogen DOS(E$_F$) (Fig. \ref{fig:Lu_sym}).
-The energy difference of this change with $U_d=5.5$ eV is 9.1569 meV/atom.
-This energy difference decreases to 6.45 meV/atom upon simulated compression by 25 GPa.
-It is unclear how quantum corrections would affect these numbers.
-It is plausible that the natural displacement away from x=0.25 due to LuN bonding would weaken with temperature, disorder, and lattice strain.
+Hence, the electronic properties of the distorted structure are not particularly sensitive to the exact U-value used.
+We also note that shifting the 24e-Lu atoms from their relaxed x=0.2419 Wyckoff positions to their higher symmetry x=0.25 positions (with energy cost 9.16 meV/atom for U=5.5 eV) leads to a remarkable increase in the hydrogen DOS($E_\text{F}$) (Fig. \ref{fig:Lu_sym}).